 The U.S. Drought Monitor, established in 1999, is a weekly map of drought conditions that is produced jointly by the National Oceanic and Atmospheric Administration, the U.S. Department of Agriculture, and the National Drought Mitigation Center (NDMC) at the University of Nebraska-Lincoln.

-The California State Drought Monitor shows that as of February 20, 2018, 92% of California is experiencing either abnormally dry or moderate drought conditions, with 20% of the State experiencing Severe Drought conditions.
+The California State Drought Monitor shows that as of April 10, 2018, 66% of California is experiencing at least Abnormally Dry conditions, with 14% of the State experiencing Severe or Extreme Drought conditions.